Copycat (1995 film)

-Copycat is a 1995 American psychological thriller film directed by Jon Amiel and starring Sigourney Weaver, Holly Hunter, and Dermot Mulroney.
+Copycat is a 1995 American psychological thriller horror film directed by Jon Amiel and starring Sigourney Weaver, Holly Hunter, and Dermot Mulroney.
 The score was composed by Christopher Young.
+The film follows a criminal psychologist and a homicide detective who must work together to find a serial killer who is committing copycat crimes modeled after notorious murderers.

+Principal photography began on October 3, 1994, in the San Francisco Bay Area.
+The film was theatrically released by Warner Bros. on October 27, 1995.
+It was a moderate box office success and received positive reviews for the performances of its leads, writing, and direction.
+It proved very successful in the video rental market, becoming the 11th most-rented film in the United States for 1996.

 Plot

 After giving a guest lecture on criminal psychology at a local university, Dr. Helen Hudson, a respected field expert on serial killers, is cornered in the lecture hall's restroom by one of her previous subjects, Daryll Lee Cullum, who has escaped from prison.
 He kills a police officer and brutally attacks Helen.
-Another cop subdues Cullum and he is returned to prison.
-After the attack, Hudson becomes severely agoraphobic, sealing herself inside an expensive hi-tech apartment, conducting her entire life from behind a computer screen, and assisted by her friend, Andy.
+Another cop subdues Cullum, and he is returned to prison.
+After the attack, Hudson becomes severely agoraphobic, sealing herself inside her large apartment, conducting her entire life from behind a computer screen, and supported by her live-in assistant, Andy.

-When a wave of murders spreads fear and panic across San Francisco, homicide detective M.J.
-Monahan and her partner, Reuben Goetz, solicit Helen's expertise.
-Initially reluctant, Helen soon finds herself drawn into the warped perpetrator's game of wits.
+When a series of similar murders spreads fear and panic across San Francisco, homicide detective M.J.
+Monahan and her partner, Ruben Goetz, solicit Helen's expertise.
+Initially reluctant, Helen finds herself drawn into the warped perpetrator's game of wits.
 As the murders continue, Helen realizes that the elusive assailant draws inspiration from notorious serial killers, including Albert DeSalvo, The Hillside Strangler, David Berkowitz, Jeffrey Dahmer, and Ted Bundy.
-When the murderer begins contacting and even stalking Helen, she and M.J. realize that he is after them; they then enlist aid from Cullum, who says he knows about the killer.
+When the murderer begins contacting and even stalking Helen, they then enlist aid from Cullum, who says he knows about the killer and tells them where the killer will be next.

-Helen soon realizes that the copycat killer has been following the list of serial killers in the same order that she presented them in her university lecture the night she was attacked.
-The two work to figure out where and when he will strike next.
-Reuben is held hostage and killed in an unrelated shooting incident at the police station, leaving M.J. – now questioning herself after her targeting the shooter’s brachial nerve area failed and he was still able to stand up and fatally shoot Reuben– to continue searching for the serial killer alone.